-We are road junkies is not news to the regular reader of the blog.
+The fact that we are road junkies is not news to the regular reader of the blog.
 While any kind of travel gives me kicks, road is where I belong and come to life.
 Every couple of months at best we all have this urge to take the car out and get going, sometimes even aimlessly.
 My travelogue of Sakleshpur and the lovely place we stayed in-

-Our last road trip was to the The Hills Resort, Sakleshpur.
-Sakleshpur is about 5 hours or so drive from Bangalore, we left a little after 7 am and with a breakfast break made it to Hills around noon
+Our last road trip was to The Hills Resort, Sakleshpur.
+Sakleshpur is about 5 hours or so drive from Bangalore, we left a little after 7 am and with a breakfast break made it to Hills around noon.

-The hills is located much farther away from the Sakleshpur town and is remote with nothing near it for kms, just the way we prefer it.
-There is no cell phone signal let alone internet and that helps one completely wind down
+The Hills is located much farther away from the Sakleshpur town and is remote with nothing near it for kilometres, just the way we prefer it.
+There is no cell phone signal let alone the internet and that helps one completely wind down

 The resort has two kinds of accommodation, the wooden cottages and the Swiss tented cottages.
 We decided to stay in the tented accommodation since the child these days is obsessed with anything that has the name “tent” in it